codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/limitations-and-bugs/language-limitations.md

 It is necessary to use the special attribute [CppWeakPtr] to indicate which object actually owns another object and which one only references it.

+Also, some C# APIs related to memory management and garbage collection are meaningless in C++.
+Most of them are not implemented, and those that are implemented are stubs that merely simulate their presence and do nothing.

 ## Reflection issues ##

 Although a small portion of reflection is implemented in the compiler's system library, some elements of reflection are fundamentally unimplementable in C++.
 For example, in C#, you can dynamically parameterize a generic type and then instantiate it.
 This is obviously impossible in C++, as it would require compiling the template source code at runtime.